105hua/105hua/README.md

 </a>
 </div>

 <p align="center"><strong>NOTE:</strong> If you prefer to contact me through other means, shoot me an E-Mail by clicking the link above.
-However, I can't guarantee that I will be able to accommodate your request.</p>
+However, I can't guarantee that I will be able to accommodate your request (This includes Discord, which I would like to keep personal).</p>

 <br/>